quadros2/OpenFlightsProject/README.md

 3. Landmark Path Algorithm: Complex algorithm to find shortest path from A to B through a distinct point C.

 ### Compiling Our Code
 Remember to type `git pull origin master` into the terminal to ensure your local codebase is up to date.
-Then, simply type `make` in the terminal and then type `./finalproj` to compile the files and run the contents of main.cpp.
-Review the contents of Makefile if you would like any additional information.
+Then, simply type `make` in the terminal and then type `./finalproj` to compile the files and run the contents of `main.cpp`.
+Review the contents of `Makefile` if you would like any additional information.

 ### Testing Our Code
 Once again, type `git pull origin master` to maintain a current codebase.
 Afterwards, type `make test` into the terminal followed by `./test` to run our customized test bench and all of its assertions.
-Review or edit the contents of tests.cpp to to examine or modify the test bench.
+Review or edit the contents of `tests.cpp` to to examine or modify the test bench.

 ### Input Format
+Run each individual function one at a time in `main.cpp` to analyze how each function works.
+Each function takes in an airport name as its input.
+Additionally, the proper format for our dataset or any dataset that is compatible with our project is demostrated here: https://openflights.org/data.html.
+For example, a sample entry looks like this *507,"London Heathrow Airport","London","United Kingdom","LHR","EGLL",51.4706,-0.461941,83,0,"E","Europe/London","airport","OurAirports"*.

+## Thank you!